haritondan/FlashcardsPlaform/README.md

 ### Unsubscription

-`leave_notification` - the user joins an update room
+`leave_notification` - use this event so the user joins an update room

 **Request:**